Things to do and what not to do Before you travel

 Okay you’ve made it to the airport and everything has gone well.
 Did you pack correctly?
 Did you forget anything?
 Did you bring something you shouldn’t have?

-Security restrictions are the first thing to consider.
-Liquids are limited to 100ml per item for a total of 1litre.
+are the first thing to consider.
+Liquids are limited to 100ml per item for a total of 1 litre.
 Or about 3.4 US fluid oz per item.
 The bottles must have the size marked.
-If you need more then this you'll have to check your liquids.
+If you need more then this you’ll have to check your liquids.
 But unless you have specific requirements you might be better buying once you arrive.
-You'll save weight in your luggage and won't have to deal with security.
+You’ll save weight in your luggage and won’t have to deal with security.

 Security also bans anything that might be considered weapons.
-That not only includes obvious items like knives but screwdrivers longer then seven inches are also banned.
+That not only includes obvious items like knives but screwdrivers longer than seven inches are also banned.

 In the USA the TSA provides a webpage you can check.